 While in prison, El-Behairy hasn’t stopped writing.
 He recently wrote a poem entitled A Letter from Tora Prison that a number of PEN centers—including Danish PEN, English PEN, Finnish PEN, French PEN, German PEN, Norwegian PEN, PEN America, Swedish PEN—published to draw attention to the case.

 In advance of the delayed verdict, the Perpetuum Mobile’s Artists at Risk (AR) program began an online petition to the Egyptian Minister of Justice, Minister of the Interior, Public Prosecutor, and Military Public Prosecutor calling for the release of El-Behairy.
-In addition, a coalition of PEN organizations, SafeMuse, Freemuse, and Perpetuum Mobile’s Artists at Risk (AR) program published an open letter calling for all charges against El-Behairy to be dropped in both the Military Court and the High State Security Court.
+In addition, a coalition of PEN organizations, PEN America’s Artists at Risk Connection (ARC), SafeMuse, Freemuse, and Perpetuum Mobile’s Artists at Risk (AR) program published an open letter calling for all charges against El-Behairy to be dropped in both the Military Court and the High State Security Court.

 June 27, 2018: The Egyptian Military Court delays El-Behairy’s sentence announcement a third time.
 The verdict is now expected on July 28, a month after the already postponed date.
 Without any limits to how many times the court can delay a sentencing, postponing a verdict is frequently used as a means of keeping a person imprisoned indefinitely.